 Chief Executive Officer

-Frances Figart, Interpretive Products and Services Director
+Frances Figart, Creative Services Director

 Lisa Horstman, Lead Publications Specialist

 Lisa has worked part-time for GSMA since 2001 and was promoted to her current position as Lead Publication Specialist in 2018.
 She serves as lead designer for Smokies Life magazine and recently redesigned the Smokies Guide newspaper.
 Acting as brand manager for GSMA, she assures all publications conform to established design standards.
 Lisa has also authored several books, including Wee Ones, The Troublesome Cub, Sabrina and regional classic The Great Smoky Mountains Salamander Ball.
 She has designed a variety of print and digital media, including the Junior Ranger booklets and packaging for the Smokies Explorer Series DVDs.
-“Preserving the park and its history through my designs shows me that working toward a goal that is much bigger and longer lasting than the smaller trials and tribulations of my own daily world will get me through uncertain times,” she said.
+“Preserving the park and its history through my designs shows me that working toward a goal that is much bigger and longer-lasting than the smaller trials and tribulations of my own daily world will get me through uncertain times,” she said.

 Karen Key, Senior Publications Specialist